goyox86/elpr-sources/guessing-game.md

 Algunas piezas aca.
 La primera es otro `use`.
 Hemos hecho disponible un tipo llamado `std::cmp::Ordering`.
 Despues, cinco nuevas lineas al fondo que lo usan:

-A few new bits here.
-The first is another `use`.
-We bring a type called `std::cmp::Ordering` into scope.
-Then, five new lines at the bottom that use
-it:

 ```rust,ignore
 match adivinanza.cmp(&numero_secreto) {